Renaming a user account doesn't automatically change the profile path

-Original product version: Windows 7 Service Pack 1, Windows Server 2008 R2 Service Pack 1
+Applies to: Windows 7 Service Pack 1, Windows Server 2008 R2 Service Pack 1

 Original KB number: 2454362

-When you rename a user account in on a computer that is running Windows 7 or Windows Server 2008 R2, the user profile path isn't changed automatically.
+When you rename a user account on a computer that is running Windows 7 or Windows Server 2008 R2, the user profile path isn't changed automatically.
 It may cause some confusion when the

 %SystemDrive%\users folder is viewed